 Emergency Mass Prophylaxis Plan

 The Emergency Mass Prophylaxis Plan is the countywide plan for large-scale antibiotic or vaccine dispensing in the event of an infectious disease emergency.
-The Lake County Health Department is responsible for creating and maintaining this plan.
+The Florida Department of Health in Lake County is responsible for creating and maintaining this plan.
 Emergencies of this magnitude would include bioterrorism attacks through agents such as anthrax or smallpox as well as naturally occurring disease epidemics like pandemic influenza or meningococcal disease.

 Point of Dispensing Sites